- About Us

 Interested candidates are invited to submit their resume, a cover letter detailing their relevant experience, and a list of references to Julie Meyer, Administrative Assistant to the Head of School at [email protected].
 References will not be contacted without notifying the candidate.

 Shorecrest’s Lower School provides a special internship program that offers a unique learning and professional growth opportunity for current and recent college graduates, as well as adults interested in pursuing a career in education.

 About Shorecrest’s Lower School

-The Lower School is seeking responsible, respectful, conscientious and hard working individuals to work as “teaching interns” for the course of four months to one school year.
 Interns work directly with teachers and students throughout the day.
-The position allows individuals to gain experience working with students and faculty in one of Florida’s best independent schools, and to learn more about the field of education.
+The position allows individuals to acquire experience working with students and faculty in one of Florida’s best independent schools, and to learn more about the field of education.

-Teaching interns will be supported and supervised by the Head of the Lower School and Dean of Curriculum and Instruction, and the classroom teacher.
-On a daily basis they also will have the instruction, direction and guidance of the classroom teacher.
+Teaching interns will be supported and supervised by the Head of the Lower School, Dean of Curriculum and the cooperating classroom teacher.

-Interested candidates need to demonstrate strong communication skills, positive “can do” attitude and a commitment to innovative and child centered pedagogies of teaching and learning.
-Letters of recommendations about the candidate need to reflect that the individual is trustworthy, warm, reliable and demonstrates excellent judgement.
+Interested candidates need to demonstrate strong communication skills, a positive “can do” attitude, and a commitment to innovative and child-centered pedagogies of teaching and learning.
+Letters of recommendations about the candidate need to reflect that the individual is trustworthy, warm, reliable and demonstrates excellent judgment.

 Acceptance into the program is contingent upon appropriate background checks and interviews.
-Interns must agree to and follow policies expected in the Faculty and Staff Handbook.
+Interns must agree to and follow policies in the Shorecrest Faculty and Staff Handbook.

-Interested candidates should send their resume, a letter of interest, a letter of recommendation, and an educational philosophy statement to Lisa Bianco at LBianco@Shorecrest.org
+Interested candidates should send their resume and a letter of interest to Lisa Bianco at [email protected] by September 15.

 Shorecrest participates in E-Verify.